-National Endowment for the Humanities' Compliance with the Payment Integrity Information Act of 2019 - Fiscal Year 2022 May 22, 2023; OIG-23-01 (IR)
+National Endowment for the Humanities' Compliance with the Payment Integrity Information Act of 2019 - Fiscal Year 2023 May 29, 2024; OIG-24-01 (IR)

 The Payment Integrity Information Act of 2019 (PIIA) aims to improve efforts to identify and reduce government-wide improper payments.
 Under PIIA, the head of each agency shall periodically review all programs and activities that the agency administers and identify those programs that may be susceptible to significant improper payments, based on guidance provided by the Director of the Office of Management and Budget (OMB).
 Each fiscal year, the agency is responsible for ensuring it has met the requirements to achieve compliance with PIIA.
 To achieve compliance with PIIA, the agency must publish any applicable payment integrity information in the agency's Annual Financial Report (AFR) or annual Performance and Accountability Report (PAR), in accordance with payment integrity guidance provided by OMB.
-The agency must also publish applicable payment integrity information in the accompanying materials to the annual financial statement in accordance with applicable guidance.
-The most common accompanying materials to the annual financial statement are the payment integrity information published on paymentaccuracy.gov.
+The agency must also publish applicable payment integrity information in the accompanying materials to the annual financial statement are the payment integrity information published on paymentaccuracy.gov.

-PIIA guidance and OMB guidance further specifies that each agency's Inspector General should review payment integrity reporting in the agency's AFR or annual PAR, and accompanying materials, to determine whether the agency complied with PIIA.
+PIIA and OMB guidance further specifies that each agency's Inspector General should review payment integrity reporting in the agency's AFR or annual PAR, and accompanying materials, to determine whether the agency complied with PIIA.
 The term "compliance" with PIIA means the agency complied with the specific requirements identified in OMB guidance.
 If the agency does not meet one or more of the requirements, then it is not compliant.

-I determined and reported that the NEH was compliant with PIIA requirements concerning fiscal year (FY) 2022.
+I determined and reported that NEH was compliant with PIIA requirements concerning fiscal year (FY) 2023.

-Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2023 Completed within the Department of Homeland Security CyberScope Portal on July 30, 2023
+Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2024 Completed within the Department of Homeland Security CyberScope Portal on July 31, 2024